PATRICK079/LOAN_DEFAULT_PREDICTION/README.md

   12. Tensorflow sequential,
   13. DecisionTreeClassifier'

    Based on model complexity and generalization; logistic Regression seems to capture my attention having a better generalization for both classes.
 Sequential, MultinomialNB classifier,BernoulliNB classifier and GaussianNB classifer seem very good too for this project.
-However i'll be deploying the LOGIT model due to its high interpretability and high recall that minimizes defaulters.
+However i saved and  deployed the LOGIT model due to its high interpretability and high recall that minimizes defaulters.

  kindly check this link for  the  complete model development and metric scores